 Celine: What was your return like?

-Gagarin: I still vividly recall it.
+Gagarin: At this time, I still vividly recall it.
 I ejected from the capsule at 1,500 meters and parachuted down.
 Gliding through the air, that sensation was pure freedom!

 The Price of Glory